organicmaps/organicmaps/tools/python/maps_generator/README.md

 [Generator tool]
-# The path to the application data.
+# The path to the data folder in the repository.
 USER_RESOURCE_PATH: ${Developer:OMIM_PATH}/data

 [Osm tools]